vivianakinyi/infoViz/README.md

 <div class="section1">
  <h3> Gender vs Race Representation at Top 10 Companies </h3>

 <p> Let’s look at these top 10 companies’ performance balancing racial and gender diversity.
 Because companies can pad their self-reported data, we used the most recent EEO-1 reports, a standardized form that all companies submit to the federal government, to extract corporate roles only.
-Amazon and Tesla have not released this data to the public.
-For that reason, they are not shown below.

  </p>
+ <p>Amazon and Tesla have not released this data to the public.
+For that reason, they are not shown below.<p>
 </div>

 <div class="container" data-aos="zoom-in-down">